Table of contents

 Dogs & Ticks

-Many people bring their dogs with them in the outdoors and and they can be very susceptible to ticks.
 To prevent your pet from contracting a tick-borne disease or carrying ticks or larvae into your home after a trip, it’s imperative that you take preventive measures with your pets.
 Below are several tips on protecting your pets.

 DAILY INSPECTIONS – Just as you check yourself daily, it’s important to do the same with your pets.
 Give them a quick brush at the trailhead and run your fingers across their chests, belly and legs.
 If a tick is found, remove it immediately using the similar steps to a human.
-Some people even keep a Tick Key on their dog’s collar so you always have a tool handy.
+Some people even keep a tick key on their dog’s collar so you always have a tool handy.

 CHECK THOROUGHLY BEFORE GETTING INTO YOUR CAR – If you’re heading off the trail, check them before you get into your car.
 If they carry them into the house, you increase the likelihood of having them latch on to you.